mikelanza/st-photo-map-android/README.md

 ## TODOs

 ∙ Implement photo carousel.
-Checkout the branch: `feature/carousel_implementation`.
+Checkout the branch: `feature/carousel_implementation` <br />
-∙ Implement photo collection activity or a library for photo collection.
+∙ Implement photo collection activity or a library for photo collection <br />
-∙ Implement photo details activity or a library for photo details.
+∙ Implement photo details activity or a library for photo details

 ## Contributing